Exploring near-optimal energy systems with stakeholders: a novel approach for participatory modelling: Methods

 \bmhead{Data and code availability} The source code for the interactive web interface and the code for generating the near-optimal solutions used in the interactive web interface is openly available on GitHub: interactive interface: \url{https://github.com/koen-vg/near-opt-interface/} and near-optimal workflow: \url{https://github.com/aleks-g/lyb}.

 The field data that support part of the findings of this study are not available owing to the confidentiality of participants’ identities.
 Longyearbyen is a small settlement, and providing individual data points may risk the identification of particular individuals, even if the data is anonymised.
 Aggregated data can be made available upon request.
+The processing of personal data has been assessed and deemed lawful and in compliance with data protection legislation by \textit{Sikt – Norwegian Agency for Shared Services in Education and Research} (reference number: 188418).
+The study participants were informed of the processing of personal data, the measures taken to ensure confidentiality and consented to the processing of personal data before participating.